 The positive orientation is considered to be preferable to the defensive orientation.
 Death awareness makes one live kinder and wiser in everyday living.
 Looking at things from the perspective of the finitude of life can purify one’s motives and clarify one’s priorities, so that one can live with wisdom, joy, and gratitude.
 Authentic happiness and flourishing are more likely to take place in the context of openness to death anxiety.

-See also Acceptance; Addiction; Anxiety Disorders: Risk for; Cultural Identity; Defense Mechanism; Existential Theoretical Framework; Spirituality/Religion and Health; Anxiety and Stress and
+See also Acceptance; Addiction; Anxiety Disorders: Risk for; Cultural Identity; Defense Mechanism; Existential Theoretical Framework; Spirituality/Religion and Health; Anxiety and Stress

 - Becker, E. (2007).
 The denial of death.
 New York, NY: Simon and Schuster.